Ghost town: Asia

-China has many large urban property developments, sometimes referred to as "ghost cities", that have remained mostly unoccupied since they were built.
 The town of Dhanushkodi, India is a ghost town.
 It was destroyed during the 1964 Rameswaram cyclone and remains uninhabited in the aftermath.

 Many abandoned towns and settlements in the former Soviet Union were established near Gulag labour camps to supply necessary services.
 Since most of these camps were abandoned in the 1950s, the towns were abandoned as well.
 One such town is located near the former Gulag camp called Butugychag (also called Lower Butugychag).
-Other towns were deserted due to deindustrialisation and the economic crises of the early 1990s attributed to post-Soviet conflicts – one example being Tkvarcheli in Georgia, a coal mining town that suffered a drastic population decline as a result of the War in Abkhazia in the early 1990s.
+Other towns were deserted due to deindustrialisation and the economic crises of the early 1990s attributed to post-Soviet conflicts – one example being Tkvarcheli in Georgia, a coal mining town that suffered a drastic population decline as a result of the War in Abkhazia in the early 1990s and Aghdam, made ruined and uninhabited after the First Nagorno-Karabakh War.